To content

 © Urheber/Quelle: Dr.-Ing.
 Thorsten Bartel/TU Dortmund

-"Kick-off" meeting, definition of the objectives of the technical committee, agreement on the content and organization of the next meetings.
+"Kick-off" meeting, definition of the objectives of the expert committee, agreement on the content and organization of the next meetings.

 Summary: Screencast

-If you are interested in the content of our technical committee, please feel free to contact us by e-mail.
-Participation in our regular meetings is possible and welcome at any time - you do not have to be a permanent member of the technical committee.
+If you are interested in the content of our expert committee, please feel free to contact us by e-mail.
+Participation in our regular meetings is possible and welcome at any time - you do not have to be a permanent member of the expert committee.

 Who we are

-The technical committee was founded in August 2021 with the following members
+The expert committee was founded in August 2021 with the following members

-Prof. Dr. Daniel Balzani (Ruhr University Bochum), Dr. Thorsten Bartel (TU Dortmund University), Prof. Dr. Timm Faulwasser (TU Dortmund University), Prof. Dr. Andreas Franze (Dresden University of Applied Sciences), Prof. Dr. Daniel Juhre (OVG University Magdeburg), Prof. Dr. Philipp Junker (Leibniz University Hannover), Prof. Dr. Marc-André Keip (University of Stuttgart), Prof. Dr. Björn Kiefer (TU Freiberg), Prof. Dr. Dorothee Knees (University of Kassel), Prof. Dr. Dennis Kochmann (ETH Zurich), Prof. Dr. Detlef Kuhl (University of Kassel), Dr. Patrick Kurzeja (TU Dortmund), Prof. Dr. Felix Lindner (University of Kassel), Dr.-Ing.
+Prof. Dr. Daniel Balzani (Ruhr University Bochum), Dr. Thorsten Bartel (TU Dortmund University), Prof. Dr. Timm Faulwasser (TU Hamburg), Prof. Dr. Andreas Franze (Dresden University of Applied Sciences and Arts), Prof. Dr. Daniel Juhre (OVG University Magdeburg), Prof. Dr. Philipp Junker (Leibniz University Hanover), Prof. Dr. Marc-André Keip (University of Stuttgart), Prof. Dr. Björn Kiefer (TU Freiberg), Prof. Dr. Dorothee Knees (University of Kassel), Prof. Dr. Dennis Kochmann (ETH Zurich), Prof. Dr. Detlef Kuhl (University of Kassel), Dr. Patrick Kurzeja (TU Dortmund University), Prof. Dr. Felix Lindner (University of Kassel), Dr.-Ing.
 Christoph Meier (TU Munich), Prof. Dr. Andreas Meister (University of Kassel), Prof. Dr. Julia Mergheim (TU Erlangen-Nuremberg), Prof. Dr. Ralf Müller (TU Kaiserslautern), Akad.
 Dir.
 Dr. Martin Scheer (TU Dortmund University), Prof. Dr. Moritz Schulze-Darup (TU Dortmund University), Prof. Dr. Andrea Walther (Humboldt-Universität zu Berlin)